molds/molds/doc/README.txt

        "mo", "grid_number", "frame_length", and "file_prefix" are prepared.

        "mo" is index of the molcular orbital. mo=0 means the lowest energy MO.
-       The default value of "mo" is not set.
+       The default value of the "mo" is not set.

        "grid_number" is the grid number of the frame in xyz-coordinates.
        The default values are 25, 25, and 25 for x, y, and z coordinates, respectively.